 Helping You Find the Right Grant or Funding

-If the options seem overwhelming, that’s because there are many opportunities available for struggling small businesses in light of the Coronavirus COVID-19 pandemic.
+If the options seem overwhelming, that’s because there are many opportunities available.
+Also, it’s confusing for struggling small businesses in light of the Coronavirus COVID-19 pandemic.

-Not sure where you should apply and what’s in the best interest of your small business?
-Contact the knowledgeable bookkeepers and accountants today at JStevens Accounting in Annapolis, Maryland.
-We can help you sort through the options available to determine what fits your business needs the most.
+Do you feel like you’re not sure where you should apply and what’s best for your small business?
+If so, contact our knowledgeable bookkeepers and accountants today at JStevens Accounting in Annapolis, Maryland.
+We can help you sort through the options to figure out what fits your business needs.